dEAduction/dEAduction/tools/github-issues/labels.md

 	- type::discussion
 	- type::new feature
 	- type::refactor
-- One Approvation label (see others below):
+- One Approbation label (see others below):
 	- approved::new

 # To be put by core-team